Introduction

 What should I do if I have leftover gravel after my project?

-No—consider storing it for future projects, donating it to a neighbor, or using it for landscaping enhancements in your yard.
+Consider storing it for future use, donating it to a neighbor, or incorporating it into other landscaping projects in your yard.